Applications for the 2021-22 are available!

 - If students in your home were not listed on the approval letter and you believe they should be eligible, call the Child Nutrition office at 253-931-4972 to see if we can extend eligibility to the other student(s) in your home.
 Please do not complete an application for a student you wish to add until you have had a chance to speak with Child Nutrition staff.
 It is possible you may not need to complete an application.

-Total Household Income: The income each household member received before taxes.
-This includes wages, social security, pension, unemployment, welfare, child support, alimony and any other cash income.
+Total Household Income: The income each household member receives before taxes--gross income.
+This includes wages, social security, pension, unemployment, welfare, child support, alimony, and any other cash income.
 If including a foster child as part of the household, you must also include the foster child's personal income.
 Do not report foster payment as income.

 What information will be needed when I complete the application?